sass/sass/accepted/color-4-new-spaces.md

 #### `color.to-gamut()`

-This function returns a color that is in the given gamut, using the current CSS Color 4's `local-minde` algorithm to 'map' out-of-gamut colors into the desired gamut with as little perceptual change as possible.
-In many cases this can be more reliable for generating fallback values, rather than the 'channel clipping' approach used by current browsers.
+This function returns a color that is in the given gamut, using the given mapping algorithm to convert out-of-gamut colors into the desired gamut with as little perceptual change as possible.
+The current recommended algorithm is `local-minde`, which is defined in the current candidate recommendation of CSS Color 4, which can in many cases be more reliable for generating fallback values than the "channel clipping" approach used by current browsers.

 ```scss
 $green: oklch(0.8 2 150);